Enjoying our puzzle hints?

 RUSTLE

-Why it's tricky: its multiple meanings, including a verb and a noun, could confuse solvers
+Why it's tricky: its multiple meanings, including a verb and a surname, can mislead solvers

 Connections #992 explained